Here’s What the McDonald’s Menu Looked Like the Year You Were Born

 2000-2003: LOTS of menu changes

 Something you never expected to see on the McDonald’s menu—oatmeal!
 You might be surprised by some of the ingredients, but it’s still around, so you can check it out for breakfast.
-Not a fan of oatmeal?
-Luckily, there are many other breakfast items you can try.
+Before you dig in, however, you may want to learn the truth about McDonald’s oatmeal.

 2015: All-day breakfast

 People have hankered for all-day breakfast from McDonald’s since the introduction of the Egg McMuffin.
 In 2015, it finally happened!
 The all-day breakfast made it possible to order hotcakes and hashbrowns from dawn ’til dusk.
-Next, don’t miss these secrets that McDonald’s employees won’t tell you.
+The hashbrowns may be our favorites too, but we’re still pretty jealous of these McDonald’s breakfast items from all around the world.